FreezePhoenix/albot-cpp/README.md

 Finally, edit bot.json's fetch property to false.
 Then, run `./albot-cpp`, watch it build your code, and run it!

+## Thanks for using it!

+If you do use this, I would be glad to know, I'm `Aria / Freeze#4333` on discord, if you have any suggestions or changes that you would like to be made, just let me know!

 ## Credits

 Huge thanks to LunarWatcher for the PlayerSkeleton/Player pattern, SocketWrapper class, MovementMath class, and advice on general C++ styling.